jina-ai/jina/docs/migrate-to-jina3/migrate.md

 Batching operations are delegated to the docarray package and Python builtins:

 - `docs.batch()` does not accept the arguments `traversal_paths=` and `require_attr=` anymore.
-The example below shows how to achieve complex behaviour that previously relied on these arguments, in a more pythonic and Jina 3 compatible way:
+The example below shows how to achieve complex behavior that previously relied on these arguments, in a more pythonic and Jina 3 compatible way:

 ````{tab} Jina 2